tsnaomi/iconic-all-cogsci-2024/readme.md

-# Iconic artificial language learning *in the field*
+# Iconic artificial language learning in the field

 Yay!
 You've found the experiment code for the paper [Iconic artificial language learning in the field: An experiment with San Martín Peras Mixtec speakers](https://escholarship.org/uc/item/9ds5n1qs) (Shapiro, Hedding, & Steinert-Threlkeld 2024), slated for presentation at *CogSci 2024*.

-This experiment was built to be conducted from a full-sized iPad while offline in the field.
+This experiment was built to be conducted on a full-sized iPad while offline in the field.
 For instructions on configuring the experiment for offline usage, see [here](https://tsnaomi.github.io/iconic-all-cogsci-2024).

 To try out the experiment, head [here](https://tsnaomi.github.io/iconic-all-cogsci-2024/field-ex).
 Upon completing the experiment, you will be given the opportunity to download your responses as a JSON file.
 No responses are stored on the site.